Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

 </div>
 <div class="tab-pane" id="navBar-Title" role="tabpanel">

-In order to have a quick access to the accessibility properties of a navigation bar title item, it's recommended to **implement its content in UIView form**:
+In order to have a quick access to the accessibility properties of a navigation bar title item, it's recommended to **implement its content in a UIView form**:

-<pre><code class="objective-c">
+<pre><code class="objectivec">
     UILabel &#42; a11yTitleLabel = [[UILabel alloc]init];
     a11yTitleLabel.text = @"TITLE";
     [a11yTitleLabel sizeToFit];